 Encircled by magnificent mountains such as Ganesh Himal, Shringi Himal, and Baudha Himal, Tsum Valley is situated on the boundary between Nepal and Tibet.
 Snow-capped peaks, steep gorges, waterfalls, and cliffs covered in pine woods make for breathtaking views.
 But the stillness is what really sets it apart.

-Tsum Valley receives significantly less visitors than Everest Base Camp or Annapurna, where you may encounter hundreds of hikers every day.
+Tsum Valley receives significantly less visitors than Everest Base Camp or Annapurna base camp trek, where you may encounter hundreds of hikers every day.
 This indicates that the landscape feels unspoiled and the trails are serene.
 Without having to rush to get a bed at a packed resort, you have time to relax, think, and take in the mountains.

 Rare Interactions with Local People